-SARA (313) Title III of the Superfund Amendments and Reauthorization Act of 1986 (SARA)
+SARA (313) Title III of the Superfund Amendments and Reauthorization Act of 1986 (SARA):

 Section 313 of Title III of the Superfund Amendments and Reauthorization Act of 1986 (SARA).
-This product contains a chemical or chemicals that are subject to the reporting requirements of the Act and and Title 40 of the Code of Federal Regulations, Part 372:
+This product does not contain any chemicals which are subject to the reporting requirements of the Act and Title 40 of the Code of Federal Regulations, Part 372.